Harry7939/jkjk/README.md

-# This project is my lover for jk !!!
+# This project is for jk !!!